OffchainLabs/benchmarking-stylus/matrix_multiplication/solidity-matrix-multiplication/README.md

     RPC_URL=https://sepolia-rollup.arbitrum.io/rpc
 ```

-3. Run the Script for `10×10` to `30×30` Multiplication: This script deploys the contract and sends transactions for matrix sizes 10×10 to 30×30 dynamically.
+3. Run the Script for `10×10` to `40×40` Multiplication: This script deploys the contract and sends transactions for matrix sizes `10×10` to `40×40` dynamically, using PRNG to generate input matrices.

 ```bash
     cd script